FreeMcServer/BlockUpdate/README.md

 # BlockUpdate

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

 BlockUpdate is a TypeScript app to create a Minecraft version JAR download API.

 ## Usage

+An image is available on DockerHub on: https://hub.docker.com/r/freemcservernet/blockupdate

 First Clone the repository and cd into it.

 We require docker & docker-compose to use this for simplicity purposes.
 You can find information on how to download